-From Anna on May 2nd, 2008 in Kitchen Remodel
+From Dean Dowd on May 02, 2008 in Kitchen Remodel

 Adding an island to your kitchen is a great way to add style, definition, and additional cabinetry and workspace.
 Depending on you needs, there are several different styles of islands, and yours can be custom built to fit your preferences.